If you’re new to affiliate marketing, you’re probably overwhelmed by the number of things you need to do.

 I didn’t write a list of the “9 Highest-Paying Affiliates for 2023.” because it’s the wrong model to follow, and I recommend you ignore any affiliate marketer that says otherwise.

 TL;DR – What Are the Best Affiliate Marketing Programs for Beginners?

 I’ve based my affiliate network recommendations on the following:

 - Amount of merchants

-- The variety of merchant verticals
+- The variety of services and niches to promote

 - Timely payouts

 Be aware not all affiliates are created equal.
 I’ve seen my fair share of crappy affiliate programs.
 I think there are several reasons for this, including the following: